FujiwaraTakuya/Fujis-Endosoma/Endosoma/Endosoma Simplified Gameplay Guidebook.md

 Once you've selected a Size for your character, you'll want to copy the following to your Sheet as a Trait looking like this:

 	**Size: Category**
 	Size (Height, Weight, HP)

 ### 1c: Picking your Heritage
-Normally, with the TD6 system, your Heritage is the same as selecting your Race in normal TTRPGs which also entitle you to to certain Racial Traits, but if you're making a custom character (and most likely you are), the Heritage section allows you to choose one pre-existing Trait available within the TD6 Booklet's Trait List.
+Normally with the TD6 system, your Heritage is Racial and given to you with pre-made races, but if you're making a custom character (and most likely you are), the Heritage section allows you to choose one pre-existing Trait available within the TD6 Booklet's Trait List.

-If you want a different Trait that isn't listed on the Trait listing, feel free to check the [Endosoma TD6 Trait Listing](Endosoma%20TD6%20Trait%20Listing.md#); if you want a custom Heritage Trait, discuss the engagement and function with your DM.

 After you've chosen your desired Heritage Trait, you put it into the Heritage section of your Character Sheet whilst also being able to use it as a form of Bio to explain your character's backstory and reasoning for their Trait.

 ### 1d: Picking your starting Traits
-If you're playing with the Vanilla TD6 system with pre-made species, you usually don't pick a Trait at the start of the game unless the DM allows you a singular Trait for character creation.
-If you're making a custom race for your character, your custom race will always be given 3 Traits to define themselves with from the Trait List on page 33, 70, 74, 77, and 83 of the TD6 PDF.
+If you're playing with the Vanilla TD6 system with pre-made species, you only insert the Traits given by them on the Race page.
+If you're making a custom race, your custom race will always have  3 Traits of your choice from the Trait List on page 33, 70, 74, 77, and 83 of the TD6 PDF.

 These Traits once chosen are placed in the Trait-section of your character sheet for more obvious reading and understanding.